Financhill

 ConocoPhillips vs. Competitors

-• Which has Higher Returns COP or CVX?
+• Which has Higher Returns COP or EOG?

 Company Gross Margin Earnings Per Share Invested Capital